-In this simple recipe I added garlic, sage, and some dairy.
+In this simple recipe, I added garlic, sage, and some dairy.
 If you’d like to skip out on the dairy, this recipe can be made completely vegan by substitute the butter for coconut oil, olive oil, or avocado oil.
-The half & half can be replaced with coconut milk or skipped all together and the parmesan cheese accent is completely optional!
+The half & half can be replaced with coconut milk or skipped altogether and the parmesan cheese accent is completely optional!

 Serves 4 (or 8 1/2 cups servings)